How to Write an Investment Proposal: Step-by-Step Guide with Templates and Examples

 A successful investment proposal delivers solid arguments as to why your startup is worth investing in, which requires preparation before you start writing.
-Also, the proposal should be presented at an appropriate stage of product development — that is, at the MVP stage.
+Also, the startup funding proposal should be presented at an appropriate stage of product development — that is, at the MVP stage.

 Necessary Preparation before Writing

 Before you start writing an investment proposal for startup launching, you need to prepare, and do it in stages:

 #1.
 Research Your Market and Competition

 A startup’s success greatly depends on the discovery phase.
 This is when you gather data from a market analysis and use it to define the product-market fit.
 The discovery stage helps you eliminate many of the risks related to unexpected expenses, lack of market demand, and other potential issues.